do-community/cloud_haiku/_haikus/applemage_haiku.md

 ---

 Now it is springtime<br>
-Swords slashing, arcing through the air<br>
+Swords slashing, arcing through air<br>
 Blood on white rosebuds